 2017 IFST Sensory Science Group submitted their activity on the maintenance and development of the IFST Sensory Science Group (SSG) Foundation and Intermediate Sensory Science Courses and the Register of Professional Sensory Scientists

-Sharing good practice is always encouraged so all entries will be made available to view via the IFST website after the announcement of the winning entry at the Volunteers' Assembly.
+Sharing good practice is always encouraged so all entries will be made available to view via the IFST website after the announcement of the winning entry at the 2020 Members' Assembly.